Ensure Your Safety and Efficiency: Expert Dryer Vent Cleaning

 • Longer Than Normal Drying Time

-If you notice your clothes are taking longer to dry, this could be an indication that your vent is blocked.
-A blocked vent will reduce air flow, making it difficult for the dryer to draw out moisture from the clothes.
+If you notice your clothes taking longer to dry, this could indicate that your vent is blocked.
+A blocked duct will reduce airflow, making it difficult for the dryer to remove moisture from the clothes.

 • Excess Lint